paulk-asert/groovy-data-science/subprojects/LanguageProcessing/README.md

 import opennlp.tools.util.Span

 String[] sentences = [
-    '''A commit by Daniel Sun on December 6, 2020 improved Groovy 4's language integrated query.''',
-    '''A commit by Daniel on Sun., December 6, 2020 improved Groovy 4's language integrated query.''',
-    '''The Groovy in Action book by Dierk Koenig et. al. is a bargain at $50, or indeed any price.''',
-    '''The conference wrapped up yesterday at 5:30 p.m. in Copenhagen, Denmark.''',
-    '''I saw Ms. May Smith waving to June Jones.''',
+    "A commit by Daniel Sun on December 6, 2020 improved Groovy 4's language integrated query.", "A commit by Daniel on Sun., December 6, 2020 improved Groovy 4's language integrated query.", 'The Groovy in Action book by Dierk Koenig et. al. is a bargain at $50, or indeed any price.', 'The conference wrapped up yesterday at 5:30 p.m. in Copenhagen, Denmark.', 'I saw Ms. May Smith waving to June Jones.',
-    '''The parcel was passed from May to June.'''
+    'The parcel was passed from May to June.'
 ]

 // use a helper to cache models